-4.3.1.1 Surface Waterways
+4.3.1.1 Surface waterways

 A description will be given of the surface watercourses and their quality and quantity in the area affected by the Project with an outline of the significance of these waters to the river catchment system in which they occur.
 Details provided will include a description of existing surface drainage patterns, and flows in major streams and wetlands.
-Details will be provided of the likelihood of flooding, history of flooding including extent, levels and frequency, and a description of present and potential water uses downstream of the areas affected by the Project.
+Details will be provided of flooding and stream flows, including extent, levels and frequency, and a description of present and potential water uses downstream of the areas affected by the Project.
 Flood studies will include a range of annual exceedance probabilities for affected waterways, where data permits.
+A summary of the available data for use in flood studies will be provided.